Markavian/firebase-tutorial/readme.txt

-This is a TypeScript project using FlashDevelop for windows as the IDE.
+This a TypeScript project compatable with FlashDevelop for windows as the IDE.
 To build manually, run:
 	"%APPDATA%\npm\tsc.cmd" @build.tsc